 What Is Xanax?
 Here’s a good video explaining what it is and it’s side effects:

 How Xanax Should Be Used

 Xanax can be used effectively and safely on a short term basis only.
 In the case of generalized anxiety disorder, PTSD or panic attack disorder, it should be used in conjunction with a cognitive based therapy to tackle the underlying causes.
-A GP or Psychiatrist will need to monitor the patient very closely to ensure that there are no signs of drug abuse and that the medication is having the desired therapeutic effect.
+A GP or Psychiatrist will need to monitor the patient very closely.
+This ensures that there are no signs of drug abuse and that the medication is having the desired therapeutic effect.

 If this drug is prescribed or taken without applying cognitive based counselling or psychotherapy, the individual will not gain the full benefits of the drug.
-There is a need to learn healthy coping strategies for the self management of an anxiety related condition in the long term.
+Likewise, there is a need to learn healthy coping strategies.
+These can help self-management of an anxiety related condition in the long term.
 If they do not, it is likely the person will seek unhealthy means of suppressing and self medicating their condition.

 Fake Xanax – The Risks

 Xanax has attracted a lot of press and media attention over the past year and rightly so.
 Fake Xanax can now be purchased from street dealers and from the dark web with relative ease, even by children.

 Real and fake Xanax – Know the difference!

 The main risk associated with purchasing fake Xanax is that you don’t know what’s in the pill.
 Its manufacture is unlicensed and unregulated and therefore could potentially contain other highly addictive and dangerous substances.